aaron-contreras/blog-posts/understanding-callbacks/understanding-callbacks.md

 ### Anonymous Functions

 These are very similar to normal functions, with just a few differences.
 Anonymous functions are not 'named', and have a few different syntaxes.
 Even though they cannot have a name, they can be assigned to a variable.
-The variable you might assign it to, is still not the same as a `function name`, they will show up in stack traces as "Anonymous Function".
+Even though when assigned to a variable they show up in stack traces, they are still considered an anonymous function.
+They may show up as 'anonymous function' in stack traces when passed into other functions as callbacks, however.

 Anonymous functions are mostly used by passing them into other functions as a `callback`.
 This will become more clear later.